G0WCZ/cwc/README.md

 See the wiki for details of the basic hardware and configuration.

+# Developing
+You'll need a version of go that understands modules, so version 1.11 or later is required.
+If you want to build distributablebinaries, look at the targets in the go/Makefile.

 # Who did this
 Concept by Grae G0WCZ, Andy M0VVA and The Online Radio Club MX0ONL